The Merchant's Guild

 And with that, your Merchant Season begins.
 You’re able to set up after a Services Check each event (like a Weapons Check), and you begin to build how the people of Osterra view your vendor.
 You will also receive a Merchant’s Guild badge, a physical representation of your membership in the Guild that allows you to invoke its perks.
 This badge is your stand’s for the Season but should be returned after each event to the Merchant’s Guild.

-Sordid Reputation: Acquire Dubious Dealings tokens.
-Your shop upkeep increases by 3 gold per token, but you can spend a token to request the Merchant’s Guild step in, mitigate, or eliminate the consequences of your shop’s actions.
+Sordid Reputation: Acquire Dubious Dealings Reputation tokens.
+Your shop upkeep increases by 2 gold per token, but you can spend a token to request the Merchant’s Guild step in, mitigate, or eliminate the consequences of Guild member actions-- depending on RP.
 Particularly dastardly deeds with little plausible deniability may require more than one token.
 If it costs more than the tokens you have, the Merchant’s Guild will not cover for you, so cover your tracks!
+Particularly brazen acts will not be eligible for cover-up, especially if there's no profit in it.
 Dubious Dealings tokens are recharged each season when you pay upkeep.

 Charitable Contributions